sehlen/sfqm/README.md

    ```
     $ cd sfqm
-    $ sage -python setup.py develop --user
+    $ sage setup.py install --user
    ```

-   Now you can test the installation as in A), either on the command line or in a worksheet.
+   Now you can test the installation as in A), either on the command line or in a sage worksheet (you may have to restart the worksheet server in your project).

 Dependencies